skgtjt1/TechEd-Week07-Assignment/README.md

 🎯 Please mention the requirements you met and which goals you achieved for this assignment.

+- I met all the standard requirements including server, react client with routing and a database.

 🎯 Were there any requirements or goals that you were not quite able to achieve?

+- I wanted to implement the stretch goals and have a full CRUD app, unfortunately once again my time was limited at the weekend.
+That's thankfully changing

 🎯 If so, could you please tell us what was it that you found difficult about these tasks?

+- I found it a little difficult to keep track of components and to implement useState and useEffect.

 ### (Optional)